Lucass2021/Aplicativo-Financeiro-/README.md

 ## :heavy_check_mark: To do list

 - Dark Mode
-- Botão de apagar todas as transações

 ---

 ## :handshake: Become a Contributor

-Tem alguma ideia que poderia alavancar ainda mais o projeto, e deseja implementar? É simples!

-1. Faça um fork do projeto
-2. Modifique o que achar necessário
-3. Faça o commit das mudanças
+Do you have any ideas that you want to implement it?
+It's simple!

+1. Fork the project
+2. Modify what you think is necessary
+3. Commit the changes
-4. Crie um Pull Request
+4. Create a Pull Request

 ---